-This function will "import" a PKCS 11 URL identifying a certificate key to the gnutls\pkcs11\obj\t structure.
+This function will "import" a PKCS 11 URL identifying an object (e.g. certificate) to the gnutls\pkcs11\obj\t structure.
 This does not involve any parsing (such as X.509 or OpenPGP) since the gnutls\pkcs11\obj\t is format agnostic.
 Only data are transferred.